 “When people ask what I do for a living I am proud to tell them I’m Cabin Crew.
 Most people instantly react with statements such as, “WOW, how glamorous” or “You must get to see the world?”.

-True the role has its perks, many of them, but let’s be honest, for thousands of cabin crew around the world our job basically entails flying point to point, barely seeing anything of our destinations apart from a jet-bridge or tarmac.
+True the role has its perks, many of them.
+But let’s be honest, for thousands of crew around the world our job basically entails flying point to point, barely seeing anything of our destinations apart from a jet-bridge or tarmac.
 As for the perceived ‘glamour’ of the 1960’s well, all I can say is what glamour?
 The reality of being crew today involves long hours, operating several sectors per day, limited time off and a very fine line between our work/life balance.

 Yet for the majority of us, it’s still an enjoyable job.
 I’m not writing this to complain or whine, I simply wish to enlighten the masses, who often fail to realise just how hard we do work.

-Many of you will have heard your pilots say that we are onboard primarily for your safety.
+Many of you will have heard your pilots say that we are on board primarily for your safety.
 This is true.
 As the old saying goes ‘we are there to save your arse, not kiss it’.
-Still, part of being a flight attendant is to provide a service and this is just another part of our job description that many of us also enjoy.
+Still, part of being a flight attendant is to provide a service and this is just another element of our job that many of us also enjoy.

 Each and every one of us hope and pray that we will never have to use the medical, safety and security training we are so frequently tested on.
 We much prefer carrying out our secondary duties, providing comfort to you our dear passengers, ensuring you have the best flight possible and therefore wish to fly with our airlines again.